northwestcoder/firebase2appsheet/README.md

 - We have also provided a [template app](https://www.appsheet.com/samples/Companion-app-for-a-github-project-See-About--More-Information?appGuidString=4615279d-6ace-4adb-8eda-241bdf692bdc) which is currently using Google Sheets.
 The premise here is that if you were successful in following all of the instructions above, you can swap out - one by one - each table reference in this template app, from Google Sheets to your newly configured rest API data source.

+- Another route you can take at this point is to use the three provided CSV files in the ./appsheet directory.
+These are meant to be uploaded *through your appsheet app, and from there will be loaded into firebase*.

 ### Background

 - We use Kaniko build images, check it out [here](https://github.com/GoogleContainerTools/kaniko#kaniko---build-images-in-kubernetes)